Dec 12, 2017 | Atlanta, GA

 Tell us about yourself:

-I grew up in southern California.
-After college, in 1967, I moved to Atlanta to attend Georgia Tech’s graduate school of city planning (now called the Department of City and Regional Planning).
+John: I grew up in southern California.
+After college, in 1967, I moved to Atlanta to attend Tech’s Graduate School of City Planning (now called the Department of City and Regional Planning).
 Beginning in 1969, I had a series of jobs as a planner and budget officer with the city of Atlanta and Fulton County.
-Retiring from Fulton County in 1999, I returned to school taking a degree in Tech and Georgia State Universities (GSU) joint program in public policy, receiving my degree in 2006.
-I taught classes as an adjunct, while working at the city and county, in both planning and policy beginning in 1987 at both Tech and GSU.
+Retiring from Fulton County in 1999, I returned to school taking a degree in Tech and GSU’s Joint Program in Public Policy, receiving my degree in 2006.
+I taught classes as an adjunct while working at the city and county, in both planning and policy beginning in 1987 at both Tach and GSU.

 How long have you been members of the CRC:

-My first CRC type activity at Tech was in the old swimming pool near the old Naval Armory --- where the Bobby Dodd ticket office is now located.
+John: My first CRC type activity at Tech was in the old swimming pool near the old Naval Armory --- where the Bobby Dodd ticket office is now located.
 That was the pool where undergraduate students had to take the legendary drown-proofing class.
-I have been a member of the current CRC since the day it opened, right after the Olympics, before there was a roof.
+We have been members of the current CRC since the day it opened, right after the Olympics, before there was a roof.

 Where are we most likely to find you in the CRC?